dropwizard/dropwizard/docs/source/manual/configuration.rst

                                                 other protocols will be refused. supportedCipherSuites        (none)             A list of cipher suites (e.g., ``TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256``) which are supported.
-All other cipher suites will be refused.
+All other cipher suites will be refused. certAlias                    (none)             The alias of a specific client certificate to present when authenticating.
+Use this when the specified keystore has multiple certificates to force use of a non-default certficate.
 ===========================  =================  ============================================================================================================================